Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Methodology and Data Analysis with Model Fitting

+Overall, this constitutes a fully ML-driven, physics-informed cosmological inference framework, in which we deliberately avoid the conventional MCMC sampling paradigm.
+Rather than generating long MCMC chains in the traditional Bayesian analysis \cite{Gelman}, we instead train a probabilistic model that learns the mapping from observational data to the allowed region of parameter space under the constraint that the relevant cosmological evolution equations are satisfied.
+Once this physics-constrained mapping is established, SVI is employed to perform approximate Bayesian inference, producing a variational posterior that closely mimics the posterior distribution typically obtained via MCMC, but at substantially reduced computational cost and with a more seamless integration of ML and physical modeling.

-Thereafter, we will also find some functional form of $\omega_{eff}$ from the graph of the EoS parameter ($\omega_{eff}$) obtained from the Bayesian method by using PySR.
+We will also find the functional form of $w_{\phi}$ from the graph (\ref{Fig3} and \ref{Fig5}) of the EoS parameter ($w_{\phi}$) obtained from the Bayesian best fit parameter by using PySR.
 PySR implements symbolic regression using genetic programming (GP) to evolve explicit mathematical expressions that approximate a target function from data.
 It represents candidate solutions as tree structures composed of basic mathematical operations.
 It iteratively improves them through genetic operators like mutation, crossover, and selection, optimizing for both model accuracy and complexity.